GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
-The economics of the situation were against it.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Vannevar Bush*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts